vukbgit/PHPCraft-architecture/walkthrough.md

   * test the url __http://your-domain.tld/public/application-name/procedures/index.php__, the text `test application bootstrap file` should appear otherwise follow any error indications.

 ### root __.htaccess__
+* make the file .htaccess into root folder
 * switch on apache rewrite engine (FollowSymlinks is required)
 * set the default route for plain domain request
 * route every other request (excpet for existing files and directories, such as css or js files) to __index.php__